History of Avelo Airlines in Timeline

 May 6, 2021: Avelo Announces New Base at Tweed New Haven Airport

-On May 6, 2021, Avelo announced it would open a new base at Tweed New Haven Airport in Connecticut during the third quarter of 2021.
+On May 6, 2021, Avelo Airlines announced that it would open a new base at Tweed New Haven Airport in Connecticut during the third quarter of 2021, investing US$1.2 million in facilities and using Boeing 737-700 aircraft.

-Between April 28 and May 20, 2021 Avelo Airlines launched an initial route network consisting of eleven unserved destinations from Burbank.
+By May 20, 2021, Avelo Airlines began launching its initial route network of eleven unserved destinations from Burbank, California.

 On July 7, 2021, Avelo Airlines announced that it would terminate its flights to Bozeman and Grand Junction by the end of September.